 What happens if I get altitude sickness?

 There are different types of altitude sickness.
 Although our acclimatisation regime ensures that everybody enjoys the best possible chance of getting high on the mountain, altitude related problems can happen.
 The most common of this is high altitude sickness (AMS – Acute Mountain Sickness).

 This sounds quite dramatic but generally this is just the process your body naturally goes through to adjust to the higher altitudes and the reduced partial pressure of the atmosphere.
 For some people the acclimatisation process takes a little longer than others.
-For our guides this is all part and parcel of ascending a 6,000m peak and although we assess each client’s personal situation carefully we also further consider the compounding affects of dehydration brought on by excessive vomiting and loss of appetite.
+For our guides this is all part and parcel of ascending a 6,000m peak and, although we assess each client’s personal situation carefully, we also further consider the compounding effects of dehydration brought on by excessive vomiting and loss of appetite.